CharlizeY/AI-term-1/README.md

 # AI-term-1
-Coding coursework for Computer Vision and Reinforcement Learning, from MSc AI.
+Coding coursework for Computer Vision and Reinforcement Learning from MSc AI.